 Before you shop for a trailerable sailboat, look at your tow vehicle.
 Everything downstream flows from that number.
-A standard half-ton pickup — Ford F-150, Chevy Silverado 1500, Ram 1500 — can safely tow 8,000 to 12,000 lbs depending on configuration, but most boats in this guide are in the 1,500–4,500 lb range.
-The critical figure is gross trailer weight: hull, rig, gear, and trailer frame together.
-For most trailer sailers in the 22–26 ft range, plan on a combined tow weight of 3,000–5,500 lbs.
-A family SUV with a tow package handles the smaller end; anything over 4,000 lbs calls for a proper truck.
+A half-ton pickup can tow a wide range of boats depending on engine, axle ratio, brakes, and payload, but the critical figure is gross trailer weight: hull, rig, trailer, outboard, fuel, water, gear, and weekend supplies together.
+For most trailer sailers in the 22–26 ft range, plan on a combined tow weight well above the published displacement.
+A family SUV with a tow package handles the smaller end; heavier pocket cruisers call for a proper truck and a disciplined loading plan.

-That constraint — tow capacity — is not a footnote.
-It defines which boats belong in your search.
+Tow capacity is not a footnote.
+It defines which boats belong in your search before LOA, price, or cabin layout do.

 What Makes a Sailboat Truly Trailerable

 - LOA under 26 feet.
-State permit requirements and standard trailer dimensions converge here.
-Boats over 26 ft start requiring wide-load permits in some states.
+State permit requirements, ramp geometry, and standard trailer dimensions converge here.
+Boats over 26 ft become harder to launch casually and may trigger extra transport rules depending on beam.

 - Displacement under 4,000 lbs.
-Above this threshold, you're in serious truck territory and ramp handling becomes much harder solo.
+Above this threshold, you are in serious truck territory and ramp handling becomes much harder solo.

 - Retractable or folding underbody.
 A centerboard, swing keel, lifting keel, or — for trimarans — a folding aka system that brings beam down to the legal 8 ft 6 in width.
 Fixed-keel monohull designs over 18 inches of draft become awkward on most ramps.

 - Tabernacle or deck-stepped mast.
-A mast you can lower without a crane keeps you out of expensive boatyards every spring and fall.
+A mast you can raise and lower without a crane keeps you out of expensive boatyards every spring and fall.

-This guide covers boats with a real cabin — vessels where you can sleep aboard, cook a meal, and shelter from weather.
-That includes the obvious pocket-cruiser monohulls, the modern lightweight designs Polish and Dutch builders are now putting into U.S. ramps, and — critically — the folding trimarans that occupy the same trailerable footprint while sailing twice as fast.
+This guide covers boats with a real cabin or at least meaningful shelter: vessels where you can sleep aboard, cook a simple meal, and get out of weather.
+That includes obvious pocket-cruiser monohulls, modern lightweight European designs, and the folding trimarans that occupy the same trailerable footprint while sailing much faster.
 Most trailerable lists skip the third category.
-They shouldn't.
+They should not.

 The Benchmark: Catalina 22

-If you want to understand the trailerable cruiser market, start with the Catalina 22.
-Frank Butler launched it in 1969, and with over 15,000 hulls built across more than 50 years of production, it is the best-selling American-made sailboat of its size — ever.
+If you want to understand the trailerable-cruiser market, start with the Catalina 22.
+Frank Butler launched it in 1969, and with more than 15,000 hulls built across more than 50 years of production, it is the benchmark American trailer sailer.
 Every competitor in this segment has been measured against it.

 The standard Catalina 22 carries a swing keel weighing roughly 550 lbs, which winches up into a fiberglass trunk for trailering.
 Board up, draft is 2 feet.
-Board down, it's 5 feet — enough for respectable upwind work in a breeze.
-The signature feature is the pop-top cabin: a hinged section of cabin roof that lifts on gas struts, providing over 6 feet of headroom at anchor for a boat that trailered down the highway at 8 ft 6 in.
+Board down, it is 5 feet, enough for respectable upwind work in a breeze.
+The signature feature is the pop-top cabin: a hinged section of cabin roof that lifts at anchor, providing more than 6 feet of headroom on a boat that still trailers at legal road width.

-The Catalina 22 is tender above 15 knots and the swing keel mechanism needs periodic attention — the pivot pin wears, and the lifting cable deserves inspection every season.
-But it is forgiving, widely supported by one of sailing's most active owner associations, and available used in nearly every market in the country.
-Entry-level examples can be found under 8,000–$14,000.
+The Catalina 22 is tender above 15 knots, and the swing-keel mechanism needs periodic attention.
+The pivot pin wears, the lifting cable deserves inspection every season, and the winch should operate smoothly.
+But the boat is forgiving, widely supported by one of sailing's most active owner associations, and common enough that you can learn what to inspect before you buy.

-It remains the yardstick — modern monohull, classic pocket cruiser, or folding trimaran, every boat below gets compared to it.
+It remains the yardstick.
+Modern monohull, classic pocket cruiser, or folding trimaran, every boat below gets compared to the Catalina 22's mix of access, support, and simplicity.

 Comparing the Field

-The table below covers the strongest trailer sailer candidates across the category's three lanes.
-All LOA and displacement figures are from designer or builder records.
+The table below covers the strongest trailer sailer candidates across the category's three lanes: legacy monohulls, modern monohulls, and folding trimarans.
+Treat displacement as the starting point for towing math, not the finished number.

 | Boat | LOA | Hull | Displacement | Draft (up/down) | Years | Best For |